ericeilertson/shortform_report/README.md

 * `description`: A one or two sentence description of the issue.
 All device vendor sensitive information should be redacted.
 * `cve`: This field is optional, as not all reported issues will be assigned a CVE number.

-This list may be empty if the SRP found no vulnerabilities during the course of the security review.

 ## Header Fields